sigmod/sqlpp/document.md

     OrderbyClause      ::= <ORDER> <BY> Expression ( <ASC> | <DESC> )? ( "," Expression ( <ASC> | <DESC> )? )*
     LimitClause        ::= <LIMIT> Expression ( <OFFSET> Expression )?

-In this section, we will use two stored collections (a.k.a. "tables" in the SQL-92 vocabulary), `FacebookUsers` and `FacebookMessages`, as running examples to explain select queries.
-The contents of the two example collections are shown as follows.
+In this section, we will make use of two stored collections of records (datasets in ADM parlance), `GleambookUsers` and `GleambookMessages`, in a series of running examples to explain `SELECT` queries.
+The contents of the example collections are as follows:

-> TW: move to Gleambook?
+> TW: Move to Gleambook?
+MC: Done (keeping Yingyi's selected subset thereof below).

-`FacebookUsers` collection:
+`GleambookUsers` collection:

-    {"id":1,"alias":"Margarita","name":"MargaritaStoddard","user-since":datetime("2012-08-20T10:10:00"),"friend-ids":{{2,3,6,10}},"employment":[{"organization-name":"Codetechno","start-date":date("2006-08-06")},{"organization-name":"geomedia","start-date":date("2010-06-17"),"end-date":date("2010-01-26")}]}
-    {"id":2,"alias":"Isbel","name":"IsbelDull","user-since":datetime("2011-01-22T10:10:00"),"friend-ids":{{1,4}},"employment":[{"organization-name":"Hexviafind","start-date":date("2010-04-27")}]}
-    {"id":3,"alias":"Emory","name":"EmoryUnk","user-since":datetime("2012-07-10T10:10:00"),"friend-ids":{{1,5,8,9}},"employment":[{"organization-name":"geomedia","start-date":date("2010-06-17"),"end-date":date("2010-01-26")}]}
+    {"id":1,"alias":"Margarita","name":"MargaritaStoddard","nickname":"Mags","userSince":datetime("2012-08-20T10:10:00"),"friendIds":{{2,3,6,10}},"employment":[{"organizationName":"Codetechno","startDate":date("2006-08-06")}],"gender":"F"}
+    {"id":2,"alias":"Isbel","name":"IsbelDull","nickname":"Izzy","userSince":datetime("2011-01-22T10:10:00"),"friendIds":{{1,4}},"employment":[{"organizationName":"Hexviafind","startDate":date("2010-04-27")}]}
+    {"id":3,"alias":"Emory","name":"EmoryUnk","userSince":datetime("2012-07-10T10:10:00"),"friendIds":{{1,5,8,9}},"employment":[{"organizationName":"geomedia","startDate":date("2010-06-17"),"endDate":date("2010-01-26")}]}

-`FacebookMessages` collection:
+`GleambookMessages` collection:

-    {"message-id":2,"author-id":1,"in-response-to":4,"sender-location":point("41.66,80.87"),"message":" dislike iphone its touch-screen is horrible"}
+    {"messageId":2,"authorId":1,"inResponseTo":4,"senderLocation":point("41.66,80.87"),"message":" dislike iphone its touch-screen is horrible"}
-    {"message-id":3,"author-id":2,"in-response-to":4,"sender-location":point("48.09,81.01"),"message":" like samsung the plan is amazing"}
+    {"messageId":3,"authorId":2,"inResponseTo":4,"senderLocation":point("48.09,81.01"),"message":" like samsung the plan is amazing"}
-    {"message-id":4,"author-id":1,"in-response-to":2,"sender-location":point("37.73,97.04"),"message":" can't stand at&t the network is horrible:("}
+    {"messageId":4,"authorId":1,"inResponseTo":2,"senderLocation":point("37.73,97.04"),"message":" can't stand at&t the network is horrible:("}
-    {"message-id":8,"author-id":1,"in-response-to":11,"sender-location":point("40.33,80.87"),"message":" like verizon the 3G is awesome:)"}
-    {"message-id":6,"author-id":2,"in-response-to":1,"sender-location":point("31.5,75.56"),"message":" like t-mobile its platform is mind-blowing"}
+    {"messageId":6,"authorId":2,"inResponseTo":1,"senderLocation":point("31.5,75.56"),"message":" like t-mobile its platform is mind-blowing"}
+    {"messageId":8,"authorId":1,"inResponseTo":11,"senderLocation":point("40.33,80.87"),"message":" like verizon the 3G is awesome:)"}
-    {"message-id":10,"author-id":1,"in-response-to":12,"sender-location":point("42.5,70.01"),"message":" can't stand motorola the touch-screen is terrible"}
+    {"messageId":10,"authorId":1,"inResponseTo":12,"senderLocation":point("42.5,70.01"),"message":" can't stand motorola the touch-screen is terrible"}
-    {"message-id":11,"author-id":1,"in-response-to":1,"sender-location":point("38.97,77.49"),"message":" can't stand at&t its plan is terrible"}
+    {"messageId":11,"authorId":1,"inResponseTo":1,"senderLocation":point("38.97,77.49"),"message":" can't stand at&t its plan is terrible"}

-## <a id="Select_clauses">SELECT clauses
+## <a id="Select_clauses">`SELECT` Clause
-A `SELECT` clause always returns a collection - it does not matter if the enclosing select statement is a top-level query or a subquery.
+The SQL++ `SELECT` clause always returns a collection value as its result (even if the result is empty or a singleton).

-### <a id="Select_element">Select element/value/raw
+### <a id="Select_element">`SELECT VALUE` Clause
-`SELECT ELEMENT expression` returns a collection that consists of evaluation results of the expression, one per binding tuple.
+The `SELECT VALUE` clause in SQL++ returns a collection that contains the results of evaluating the `VALUE` expression, with one evaluation being performed per "binding tuple" (i.e., per `FROM` clause item) satisfying the statement's selection criteria.
+For historical reasons SQL++ also allows the keywords `ELEMENT` or `RAW` to be used in place of `VALUE` (not recommended).
-The following example shows a query that selects and returns one user from the table FacebookUsers.
+The following example shows a query that selects one user from the GleambookUsers collection.

 #### Example

-    SELECT ELEMENT user
+    SELECT VALUE user
-    FROM FacebookUsers user
+    FROM GleambookUsers user
     WHERE user.id = 1;

-It returns:
+This query returns:

     [
       { "id": 1, "alias": "Margarita", "name": "MargaritaStoddard", "user-since": datetime("2012-08-20T10:10:00.000Z"), "friend-ids": {{ 2, 3, 6, 10 }}, "employment": [ { "organization-name": "Codetechno", "start-date": date("2006-08-06") }, { "organization-name": "geomedia", "start-date": date("2010-06-17"), "end-date": date("2010-01-26") } ] }
     ]

-### <a id="SQL_select">SQL-style select
+### <a id="SQL_select">SQL-style `SELECT`
+In SQL++, the traditional SQL-style `SELECT` syntax is also supported.
+This syntax can also be reformulated in a `SELECT VALUE` based manner in SQL++.
-In SQL++, all traditional SQL-style `SELECT` clauses are supported and can be expressed by `SELECT ELEMENT`.
-For example, `SELECT exprA AS fieldA, exprB AS fieldB` is syntactic sugar for `SELECT ELEMENT { 'fieldA': expr1, 'fieldB': exprB }`.
+(E.g., `SELECT expA AS fldA, expB AS fldB` is syntactic sugar for `SELECT VALUE { 'fldA': expA, 'fldB': expB }`.)

+#### Example
     SELECT user.alias user_alias, user.name user_name
-    FROM FacebookUsers user
+    FROM GleambookUsers user
     WHERE user.id = 1;

-It returns:
+Returns:

     [
       {"user_alias":"Margarita","user_name":"MargaritaStoddard"}
     ]

-### <a id="Select_star">Select *
+### <a id="Select_star">`SELECT` *
-In SQL++, `SELECT *` returns a nested record for each input binding tuple, where each field in the record has its field name being the name of a binding variable generated by either the `FROM` clause or `GROUP BY` clause in the current enclosing select statement, and has its field value being the value of the binding variable.
+In SQL++, `SELECT *` returns a record with a nested field for each input tuple.
+Each field has as its field name the name of a binding variable generated by either the `FROM` clause or `GROUP BY` clause in the current enclosing `SELECT` statement, and its field is the value of that binding variable.

 #### Example

     SELECT *
-    FROM FacebookUsers user;
+    FROM GleambookUsers user;

-Since `user` is the only binding variable generated in the from clause, it returns:
+Since `user` is the only binding variable generated in the from clause, this query returns:

     [
       { "user": { "id": 1, "alias": "Margarita", "name": "MargaritaStoddard", "user-since": datetime("2012-08-20T10:10:00.000Z"), "friend-ids": {{ 2, 3, 6, 10 }}, "employment": [ { "organization-name": "Codetechno", "start-date": date("2006-08-06") }, { "organization-name": "geomedia", "start-date": date("2010-06-17"), "end-date": date("2010-01-26") } ] } },